This BLOG On NON-QM Loans Versus Back to Work Mortgage Loan Program Was UPDATED On January 10th, 2019

 All government and conventional loan programs have waiting period requirements after the following:

 In this article, we will cover and discuss NON-QM Loans Versus Back To Work Mortgage Loan Program.

 However, many hard-working Americans who have filed bankruptcy and/or had a housing event recover much soon than the standard mandatory waiting period after bankruptcy and foreclosure.

 - HUD, the parent of FHA, launched a pilot FHA Loan Program called BACK TO WORK MORTGAGE where it reduced the traditional waiting period to one year

-- This BLOG is a rewrite from a one of our articles that we wrote about the FHA Back To Work when it first was launched in 2013
+This BLOG is a rewrite from one of the articles that we wrote about the FHA Back To Work when it first was launched in 2013.

 FHA Back To Work Was Launched In 2013